How Do You Get Meningitis?

 • Can be caused by cancer, lupus, some medications, head injuries, and brain surgery.

 Meningitis can go from asymptomatic to death within a matter of hours in many cases, so it’s essential to recognize warning signs and get medical help as soon as possible.
-The classic symptoms are:
+The classic symptoms of meningitis are:

 • fever

-• headache
+• severe headache

 • stiff neck